MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/3-exercise-setup.md

 When you run the above command, a window will pop up with the file `deployPetClinicApp.sh` ready to be edited in the built-in Azure editor.

 1. At the top of the `deployPetClinicApp.sh` file, edit the following variables to customize the scripts parameters for your environment.
-For all resource names use lowercase letters - you may use hyphens and numbers also:
+For all resource names, use lowercase letters - you may use hyphens and numbers also:

    | Variable | Description |
    |-|-|